Article at a Glance:

 - Boisterous behavior, depression, and memory loss are signs of teen alcohol use.

-- It is important to talk to your teen about alcohol use and listen without judgement.
+- It is important to talk to your teen about alcohol use and listen without judgment.

 Storing liquor in a mouthwash bottle is one common way to hide alcohol.
 Some teens make it a practice to empty out the mouthwash, pour in a clear liquor, and add other colored liquids or food coloring to make it look like the original product.

 Teens also may curtail the law and try to get drunk by ingesting mouthwash with alcohol.
 Mouthwash can contain between 5 and 27% ethanol.
 Parents should keep an eye on any mouthwash that their family members use and monitor just how fast the bottle is being consumed.
 If someone suspects their child is trying to get access to alcohol, they may want to try buying alcohol-free mouthwash for their family.

 Kids may use shampoo bottles to hide alcohol.
 Some teens are known to empty and rinse out the bottles before adding booze, especially if it’s a shampoo bottle that no one else in the family uses.
 It’s also possible to buy empty bottles online, so if parents see a brand of shampoo around their house that they don’t remember buying, they should check to see if there is any alcohol in the shampoo bottle.
 Additionally, if parents find any toiletry bottles sitting in their child’s room or in other unusual places outside the bathroom, they should find out whether the bottle’s contents have been altered.